Free volunteer hours log templates

 Make sure to test out your new system, from sign-up to data entry.
 Get feedback from staff and volunteers.

-Ultimately, logging volunteer hours should help to increase your return on investment.
+Logging volunteer hours should help to increase your return on investment.
 Consider the systems that are working and those that can be improved.
-If you’re ready to upgrade your system, weigh your options, and choose the method that you feel comfortable with.
+If you’re ready to upgrade your system, weigh your options, and choose the method that you feel comfortable using.

 More Best Practices for Tracking Volunteer Hours